-Long-term follow-up is recommended for all infants born to women who have received ARVs during pregnancy, regardless of the infant's HIV status (see the Perinatal Guidelines1).
+The use of ART and the resultant reduction of HIV RNA levels decrease perinatal transmission of HIV.53-55 The goal of ART is to achieve maximal and sustained viral suppression throughout pregnancy.
+Long-term follow-up is recommended for all infants born to women who receive ART during pregnancy, regardless of the infant's HIV status (see the Perinatal Guidelines).